Krosmez/Krosmez/README.md

 ### Hi, welcome to my profile 😊

-I'm currently working as a Web Developer !
+I'm currently working as a Java Developer !

 Feel free to contact me on :
 [LinkedIn](https://www.linkedin.com/in/jonathan-maison-aa9503115/)